hackclub/hackclub/processes/hackathon_sponsorship_process.md

 ## Goals Of Sponsorship For Hack Club

-We're looking to help spread hacker ethos and technical knowledge at these events.
+We're looking to attend events so that we can improve the awareness of the Hack Club brand in the Hackathon community, and by doing so attract more high quality applications.

 **We are looking to provide/receive:**